rafael2k/elks-viewer/README.md

 In order to build ELKS viewer tools, you need Open Watcom v2 installed, and ELKS libc compiled for OpenWatcom.
 For it, you need ELKS source code, available at https://github.com/ghaerr/elks/ and follow the steps to build the ELKS libc as explained here: https://github.com/ghaerr/elks/wiki/Using-OpenWatcom-C-with-ELKS

-On Linux, for example, do the following:
+On Linux, for example, do the following (ELKS source at ~/elks, and ELKS Viewer at ~/elks-viewer):
 ```
 cd ~/elks
 . env.sh